Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh is the director of ZOO jurassic park
+Jayesh does his ironing with a steamroller.

-Updated on: [27/5/2025]
+Updated on: [28/5/2025]
 <!-- #jokeEnd -->